Grievous667/grievous667.github.io/proofs/what-is-dfs.md

 as such by adding it to the `visited` collection, and all nodes adjacent to that node are added to the `stack` collection.
 The algorithm finishes once every node has been visited.

-Here is a visualization of a DFS algorithm running on a graph with the root node as `0``:
+Here is a visualization of a DFS algorithm running on a graph with the root node as `2`:

 ![DFS Example](https://media.geeksforgeeks.org/wp-content/uploads/20200507075041/ezgif.com-gif-maker7.gif "DFS Example") \\
 *Image Source: [GeeksForGeeks](https://media.geeksforgeeks.org/wp-content/uploads/20200507075041/ezgif.com-gif-maker7.gif)*

+## Depth-First Search Step-by-Step

-Let's go through what's happening step by step.
+Let's go through a pass of a DFS algorithm step by step.

 1. Intially, every graph node is unvisited, and no nodes are up next to be visited.
 ![DFS Step 1](https://media.geeksforgeeks.org/wp-content/uploads/20230510170648/DFS-(1)-copy.webp "DFS Step 1") \\